ahuacate/flexget/README.md

 wget -q https://raw.githubusercontent.com/ahuacate/flexget/master/secrets.yml -O /home/media/flexget
 ```

-## 2.00 Complete the `secrets.yml` file with your private credentials
+## 2.00 Setup your ShowRSS, MVGroup, TheTVDb and Documentary Torrent Accounts
-The first step is to create user accounts at the following websites (all free).
+The first step is to create user accounts at the following websites (all free) if you have'nt already done so.

 *  Showrss - https://showrss.info
 *  MVGroup - https://mvgroup.org
 *  TheTVDb - https://www.thetvdb.com
 *  DocumentaryTorrents - http://documentarytorrents.com

-Keep your usernames, passwords and api keys ready as you will need them!
+Keep your usernames, passwords and api keys ready as you will need them in the next steps.

 ### 2.10 Setup ShowRSS
 Login to your ShowRSS account [HERE](https://showrss.info).
 Then go to `Change Settings` and set as follows: